 Type of neuron Function Structure Sensory (afferent) neuron Senses the stimulus Transmits impulses from the sense organs or receptors to the spinal cord and brain.
 Direction of impulses Cell body Figure 6.3 Sensory neuron Motor (efferent) neuron Response to the stimulus Transmits impulses from the brain and spinal cord to the effectors (muscles and glands).
 The effectors bring about the response.
-Cell body Direction of impulses You must Figure 6.4 Motor neuron know the structure and function of the different neurons in order to understand the reflex action , which will be Interneuron (connector) Found in the brain and spinal cord Links the sensory neuron to the motor neuron.
-Cell body discussed next.
-Figure 6.5 Interneuron
+Cell body Direction of impulses Pigure 6.4 Motor neuron Interneuron (connector) Found in the brain and spinal cord Links the sensory neuron to the motor neuron.
+Cell body Figure 6.5 Interneuron